How the Six-Hour Workday Actually Saves Money

 The real question is...
 What about overall productivity?
 It's clearly more expensive because, at least

-I get to work early because (Score:2)
+I get to work early because (Score:3)

 But I find most people don't show up until 9.
 So by getting there at 7 AM I get 3/4 of my work done in those 2 hours.
 After that it's meetings, random BS with co-workers (water cooler talk), and dealing with micro-managing PHBs.